Buschs/WMB-SOF/README.md

 Usage:
 ---------
-The WMB-SOFramework is a set of WebSphere Message Broker Sub Flows and Main Flows.
+The WMB-SOFramework is a set of WebSphere Message Broker / IIB Sub Flows and Main Flows.

 The Main Flows provide the following service:

-•	Generate Log Events in the Database based on defined properties
+-	Generate Log Events in the Database based on defined properties
-•	Notification
+-	Notification
-•	Restart
+-	Restart
-•	Maintenance
+-	Maintenance
-•	Monitoring
+-	Monitoring
-•	Sequencing
+-	Sequencing

 The Sub Flows can be implemented in the customer Flows and provide

-•	Dispatching
+-	Dispatching
-•	Delivery
+-	Delivery
-•	Value Mapping
+-	Value Mapping
-•	Errorhandling
+-	Errorhandling
-•	Logging
+-	Logging